 This document contains the staff recommendations for policies to govern the initial implementation of a new All-Payer model, with a requested implementation date of January 1, 2014.
-These recommendations were unanimously approved by the Commission at the February 5, 2014 Public Meeting.
+These recommendations are ready for Commission action at the February 5, 2014 Public Commission Meeting.
+Public comments should be sent to Dennis Phelps at the above address or by e-mail at Dennis.Phelps@Maryland.gov.
+For full consideration, comments must be received by January 24, 2014.